BriskenFinancials/use-case-template/cards/UC10000426-L-01-conduct-project-kickoff-meeting.md

 ## Outcome

-You will be able to confidently Schedule a project kickoff meeting with all stakeholders to formally try initiating the project. accelerating progress and improving project alignment
+This enables you to schedule a project kickoff meeting with all stakeholders to formally try initiating the project

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-01-bottom.png)